heksaani/InnuendoCliCpouta/README.md

    # RV users
    mkdir -p /mnt/THL_data/$USER/ftp
   ```
-  And also you might want to create a subfolder (e.g., /mnt/rv_data/$USER/ftp/ecoli_data)  for a set of smaples that you would like to run together.
+  And also you might want to create a subfolder (e.g., /mnt/rv_data/$USER/ftp/ecoli_data)  for a set of samples that you would like to run together.

-  Please create a folder for jobs under your username:
+  Please create a folder for runnung and storing jobs under your username:

    ``` bash
    # THL users